Diseases

 • Symptoms described in humans

-Symptoms vary with the population studied and the Brucella species involved.
-The incubation period can be from one week to up to a year but two weeks is probably common.
+Symptoms vary with the Brucella species and the population involved.
+The incubation period can be from few days to up to a year but two weeks is probably common.
 In general terms, B. melitensis causes more severe disease, followed by B. suis and then B. abortus.
+Acute forms are diagnosed more often in urban settings because of the usually easier access to healthcare; long evolution cases with complications occur more often in rural settings.
 Patients with acute brucellosis may manifest a wide spectrum of symptoms including fever (undulant or not), sweats, malaise, anorexia, headache, arthralgias, myalgias, backache and weight loss.
 Lymphadenopathy, splenomegaly and hepatomegaly are found in some cases.
 Complications can occur anywhere in the body.
 They include spondylitis, sacroileitis, osteomyelitis, meningitis, orchitis and abscesses.
-The mortality rate is low (2% - 5%) although morbidity is significant.
-Endocarditis is the primary cause of mortality.
+The morbidity is significant and mortality rate is low (2% - 5% in untreated cases, usually caused by brucellar endocarditis).
 Increased rates of spontaneous abortion, premature delivery and intrauterine infection with foetal death have been described, but it is unclear whether these occur at rates higher than in other bacterial diseases.

 • Likelihood of spread in humans